Military

 The mission of the S-3B continues to change as the Viking adapts to the needs of the airwing.
 The overall mission is defined as "Sea Control" which involves searching, tracking, and coordinating attacks on surface contacts that may threaten the battle group or allied forces.
 The Viking plays a critical surveillance, reconnaissance and targeting role in maintaining the sea control picture for naval and joint forces with its APS-137 Inverse Synthetic Aperture Radar (ISAR), ALR-67 Electronic Surveillance Measures (ESM) system and Harpoon missile capability.
 In the anti-surface mode, the Inverse Synthetic Aperture Radar can identify hostile surface combatants from over the horizon.
 The S-3B can then coordinate and deliver a multi-axis Harpoon cruise missile strike autonomously or as part of a coordinated strike package.
 Additionally, the S-3B contributes as part of the strike package in the Suppression of Enemy Air Defenses role.
 The S-3B is utilized to deliver Tactical Air Launched Decoy missiles that energize enemy radar that are then neutralized with High Speed Anti-radiation Missiles from participating strike aircraft.

-The Undersea Warfare Systems (USW) have been removed from the S-3B Viking aircraft.
+The Undersea Warfare Systems (USW) were removed from the S-3B Viking aircraft.
 This provides an ideal opportunity for improved technologies to be developed in the S-3B aircraft.
 The S-3B was a primary ASUW aircraft on the aircraft carrier.
 It used a variety of sensors to accomplish this mission including: Inverse Synthetic Aperture Radar (ISAR), Electronic Support Measures (ESM), and Foward Looking Infrared (FLIR).
 These sensors make the S-3 Viking a versatile Naval aircraft utilized in many different arenas.
 It contributes to Antisubmarine Warfare (ASW), especially in the littoral regions, and is capable of vectored attacks on hostile submarines.
 In this role, the S-3B can deliver a torpedo to engage a hostile contact held by another platform.
 The Viking could carry up to 60 sonobuoys which may be used to listen for submarines in the ocean environment.
 The sonobuoy transmits acoustic information back to the S-3B where it is processed by the onboard computer and presented to the operator.
 The operator then analyzes this information to determine the type and location of a submarine.
 Once a submarine has been detected, the S-3B can attack the target with either the MK-46 or MK-50 torpedo.